 The rest of the demons swiftly followed, grabbing hold of the end of the net, as if making ready to pull it out of the sea.
-Doe was the only one who didn't, instead crouching down next to their prisoner and reaching for his right arm.
+Doe was the only one who didn't.
+Instead, she crouched down next to their prisoner and reached for his right arm.

 Blinded, Dylis threw up her sword arm to shield her eyes and took a step back.
 She rubbed at her eyelids with her free hand until their insides were more black than red, then carefully cracked one eye open.

 The net was empty and half her "squad" was on the ground, unmoving.
 The ones still standing - Horse, Buffalo, Panther, and Doe - were talking to each other, their lips moving rapidly and their faces turned heavenwards.
 Dylis followed their example and was not at all surprised to find the masked demon standing in the air, at least five meters above them.
 He was raising his hands and his one visible eye was glowing blue.